Petrol stations in Cyprus

 are modern and common in the towns.
 Most have attendants to fill your tank for you, although you will find a few that are self service.

-Many major stations also have shops where you can buy auto accessories and food.
+Many major stations also have shops where you can buy auto accessories, food and drink.

 Mountain driving uses more fuel than you might think.